dougeby/IntuneDocs/InTuneDocs/DeployUse/use-remote-wipe-to-help-protect-data-using-microsoft-intune.md

 **Full wipe** restores a device to its factory default settings, removing all company and user data and settings.
 The device is removed from Intune.
 Full wipe is useful for resetting a device before giving it to a new user or instances where the device has been lost or stolen.  **Be careful about selecting full wipe.
 Data on the device cannot be recovered**.

 > [!Warning]
-> Windows 10 devices must have more than 4 GB of disc space or the device might become inaccessible.
-To access a Windows 10 device that has been wiped and become unresponsive, boot the device from a USB drive or similar workaround.
+> Windows 10 RTM devices (i.e. devices earlier than the Windows 10 version 1511) with less than 4 GB of RAM might become inaccessible if wiped.
+To access a Windows 10 device that has become unresponsive, you can boot the device from a USB drive or similar workaround.

 ## Selective wipe